codiga/doc.codiga.io/docs/integration-gitlab.md

   ]
 ---

-## Gitlab Accounts
+## GitLab Accounts

-You can log into Codiga using your Gitlab credentials.
+You can log into Codiga using your GitLab credentials.
-Your account is then automatically linked with Gitlab and you can easily add Gitlab repositories in your Codiga projects.
+Your account is then automatically linked with GitLab and you can easily add GitLab repositories in your Codiga projects.

 ## Supported features

 - Login
-- Import Gitlab repositories
+- Import GitLab repositories
 - Code Reviews on Merge Requests
 - Automated Code Fix (silver and gold accounts)